Connecticut

 • By Mail

-ligibility: The voter can vote early if they meet the Absentee Voting Requirements.
+Eligibility for Absentee Voting: The voter can vote early if they meet the Absentee Voting Requirements.
 Connecticut has strict laws regarding who can vote absentee.
 The categories below are eligible for absentee voting.

 • Active member of the armed forces of the United States

-• A physical disability prevents the voter from voting in person on election day
+• A physical disability prevents the voter from voting in person on Election Day

-Once the voter fills out their absentee ballot, they can return the absentee ballot via:
+Returning the absentee ballot: Once the voter fills out their absentee ballot, they can return the absentee ballot via:

 • Mail; or

-Please see Connecticut’s’ Absentee Ballot Fact Sheet
+Please see Connecticut’s Absentee Ballot Fact Sheet.

 Identification Requirements